Commercial Whiskey Barrel Aging

 COCONUT

-American oak is mostly found in the eastern United States.
+You will mostly find American oak in the eastern United States.
 This species of white oak offers a tight grain that limits oxygen exchange and evaporation, making it ideal for long-term aging.
 The trees themselves are massive, towering sentinels of the forest that can live for centuries.
 Harvesting these oaks is a practice steeped in tradition, with sustainable forestry practices ensuring that the next generation of barrel-makers will have plenty of material to work with.

 If you've sipped on a bourbon and tasted notes of vanilla, caramel, toffee, or even a hint of coconut, you can thank American oak for that.
 This wood is a powerhouse of flavor, imparting sweet, creamy, and slightly spicy notes to the liquid that it holds.